HomeVertebratesBeaked Whale

 Like most toothed whales, beaked whales echolocate to orient themselves and detect the presence of prey in their surroundings.
 While Cuvier’s beaked whales forage at depths of around 1,070 m (3,510 ft) for about an hour, Blainville’s beaked whales do so at 835 m (2,740 ft) deep for around 50 minutes.
 Both species typically catch around 30 prey per dive.

-Beaked whales rely on suction feeding, using the paired grooves on their throats to draw in prey rather than capturing it directly.
+Beaked whales rely on suction feeding, using the paired grooves on their throats to draw in prey rather than grabbing it using their teeth.
 By pulling back their tongue and expanding the floor of their throat, they create a pressure drop inside their mouth, allowing them to suck in both prey and water.

 Diving

 These whales are expert divers and cover distances deeper than 500 m (1,600 ft) in search of food.
-These deep dives are sometimes followed by numerous shallow dives covering less than 500 m.
-Many of these whales dive for as long as an hour.
+These deep dives are interspersed with numerous shallow dives covering less than 500 m.
+Many beaked whales dive for as long as an hour.

 Congregation

 Beaked whales have been found to congregate in groups (pods) of up to 100 individuals.
-Species like northern and southern bottlenose whales, the Cuvier’s beaked whale, and the Blainville’s beaked whale typically form groups comprising a maximum of 20 individuals, with an average of 2.5 to 3.5 individuals per pod.
+Species like northern and southern bottlenose whales, the Cuvier’s beaked whale, and the Blainville’s beaked whale typically form groups comprising a maximum of 20 individuals, with a mean pod size of 2.5 to 3.5 individuals.
 In contrast, Longman’s beaked whales and members of the genus Berardius aggregate in larger groups of up to 100 individuals.

 Lifespan